CHOLERA

 sick.
 The churches are closed, the congregations are scattered, the servants

 of God, who are not dead, are slowly recovering their health.
-"The Times" is
+"The

 the only paper published here now, on a half-sheet, which is but a mortuary